 Dr. Jerome Cranston, assistant professor, Faculty of Education ($2,400)

 Documenting Human Rights in Education: The Barefoot Teachers Initiative

 Centre for Human Rights Research startup funds supported the initial development of a series of short documentary films.Documenting Human Rights in Education: The Barefoot Teachers Initiative explores the non-traditional processes that are used to prepare “unqualified” adults to teach some of the world’s most disadvantaged learners.
 The film, shot in and around Kolkata, India, offered viewers the opportunity to develop a greater understanding of non-traditional pre-service teacher preparation.
 It will also become a catalyst for international and cross-cultural collaboration on discussing the right to an education by a qualified teacher, and examining potential solutions to the global challenges posed by preparing a teaching workforce for some of the most challenging of social conditions.

 One of the films in the series was screened at the University Council for Educational Administration’s 2014 film festival in Washington.

 Dr. Shawna Ferris, assistant professor, women’s and gender studies ($2,900)

-This grant supported travel for a group consultation with the Vancouver-based Downtown Eastside Sex Workers United Against Violence Society to develop a creative and political vision for an edited collection to be published in 2018 on sex worker activism that will interest outdoor sex workers and include their concerns in a meaningful way.
-Ferris has already written the book Street Sex Work and Canadian Cities: Resisting a Dangerous Order (2015), with a forward by sex worker activist Amy Lebovitch.
+This grant supported travel for a group consultation with the Vancouver-based Downtown Eastside Sex Workers United Against Violence Society to develop a creative and political vision for the edited collection Sex Work Activism in Canada published in 2019.
+Ferris had already written the book Street Sex Work and Canadian Cities: Resisting a Dangerous Order (2015), with a forward by sex worker activist Amy Lebovitch.

 Dr. Michelle Honeyford, assistant professor, language & literacy, Faculty of Education ($3,700)